vincentbernat/thass0.github.io/_posts/2023-08-11-can-you-use-a-class-in-c.md

 ./a.out
 1.000000 0.500000
 ```

-We successfully created a class in C++ and created an interface to it that is compatible with C!
+We successfully created a class in C++ that we can now use in C!

 # Linking the C++ standard library